 The book has simple sentences with a lot of rhyming and colourful pictures.
 The font is large with limited words per page.

 In this story, Nancy’s class goes on a field trip to an apple orchard.

-A field trip to an apple orchard where the class learns how apples are harvested and stored and how apple cider is made.
+The book is about a field trip to an apple orchard.
+The class learns how apples are harvested and stored and how apple cider is made.

 I found the book a bit long myself, but I’ve added it to my list as I feel it is a good option for an educational apple themed story.

 Here are some of our favourite apple pie books for children: